Before you go to university

 - As for social activities, you'll be spoilt for choice!
 There will be everything from big end-of-week parties and club sessions to themed walks, cafe-crawls, bowling and cinema nights on offer.
 These are designed to help you get to know other students before classes start, but don't feel obliged to attend them all – pick two or three you're interested in so you don't burn yourself out.

-- Worried about making friends?
-Here's some tips from the community to help put your mind at ease.
+- Worried about navigating Freshers Week?
+Here are some tips from the community on our sister site The Student Room to help put your mind at ease.